 Please visit the Strathcona Provincial Park website for more information on how to reserve.

 - Fish for Cutthroat and Rainbow Trout

 The trails in Strathcona Park are the main attraction, only because of how many there are.
 No matter what kind of hiking you are looking for, this park has it!

 While I can’t begin to list them all, here are a few of the more popular ones.
 And please note, all of the trails mentioned are easily found off the main road and via well-appointed signage within the park.

 (All of the ‘Waterfall Trails’ mentioned below are on the Buttle Lake side of Strathcona Park)

-- Lady Falls – A 900 metre path, which takes approximately 15 minutes (one way), that leads to a platform for a spectacular view of the falls.
+- Lady Falls – A 900-metre path, which takes approximately 15 minutes (one way), leading to a platform for a spectacular view of the falls.

 - Lupin Falls – Walk along a well maintained trail for approximately 15 – 20 minutes to reach the magical area surrounding Lupin Falls.